Who Is Charlotte Casiraghi? Brad Pitt’s Lastest Love Interest Has Royal Ties, But Is Not A Princess

 Casiraghi is also a mom and shares a 4-year-old son with her ex, comedian Gad Elmaleh.

-Cafe Mom shares that Pitt and Casiraghi met via his Allied co-star Marion Cotillard because she saw how tough his split with Jolie was and wanted to help him find happiness.
+Cafe Mom shares that Pitt and Casiraghi met via his Allied co-star, Marion Cotillard, because she saw how tough his split with Jolie was and wanted to help him find happiness.
 Cotillard and Casiraghi are close friends, and she decided to get the two together.

 But, a Brad Pitt rep told Gossip Cop there is no truth to the rumor that the two are dating and the story was made up simply because the two attended the same event.